Absolute Justice: Reception

-Reviewer Graeme McMillan praised Tom Welling's directing, while calling Clark the character who was the least fun of the episode; he praised writer Geoff Johns, saying, "There was a sense of scale and history to the episode that the series doesn't usually manage."
-When talking about the Justice Society, he said, "They brought with them — or, more likely, Geoff Johns did — a banter and wit that the show often lacks, and also a speed and lightness that worked better than the show's usual po-faced drama.... the show just seemed better than usual."
+Reviewer Graeme McMillan praised Tom Welling's directing, while calling Clark the character who was the least fun of the episode; he praised writer Geoff Johns, saying that "there was a sense of scale and history to the episode that the series doesn't usually manage".
+When talking about the Justice Society, he said: "They brought with them — or, more likely, Geoff Johns did — a banter and wit that the show often lacks, and also a speed and lightness that worked better than the show's usual po-faced drama.... the show just seemed better than usual".
 He concluded his review by saying that even though the special effects were disappointing, the episode was fun.
 Ken Tucker from Entertainment Weekly said the first hour of the episode contained the "stand-out visual sequence" and thought the second hour was "more lumbering", with the big fight sequence toward the end "unsatisfying".
-Tucker stated, "For viewers who only know the Superman/boy mythos according to Smallville, it must have seemed strange to have most of the series' ongoing subplots put in storage for this week's two-hour edition.
-Then again, since the villain of this piece was a faux-hawked foe called the Icicle, frozen plotlines were inevitable."
-Reviewer Blair Marnell said, "For longtime comic fans, catching all of the comic references was part of the fun, including Radu's Cafe from "Green Lantern," the "Trouble Alert" from the classic Super Friends animated series, and Pemberton's "Star-Rocket Racer", which also served as the home for the fallen hero."
+Tucker wrote: "For viewers who only know the Superman/boy mythos according to Smallville, it must have seemed strange to have most of the series' ongoing subplots put in storage for this week's two-hour edition.
+Then again, since the villain of this piece was a faux-hawked foe called the Icicle, frozen plotlines were inevitable".
+Reviewer Blair Marnell said: "For longtime comic fans, catching all of the comic references was part of the fun, including Radu's Cafe from "Green Lantern", the "Trouble Alert" from the classic Super Friends animated series, and Pemberton's "Star-Rocket Racer", which also served as the home for the fallen hero".
 He said the episode approached an "epic scale not seen in the series for a long time" and criticized the "raspy voice" of "Hawkman".
-In concluding the review, he stated that he enjoyed slight nods to the comics and thought the episode could have been told in one hour.
-Reviewer Chris Carabott said, "For a show that realistically should have ended seasons ago, Smallville continues to surprise the hell out of me.
-"Absolute Justice" brings various members of the Justice Society of America to life on the small screen and it does it brilliantly."
-He applauded writer Geoff Johns, saying he "outdoes himself with a story that pays homage to the early days of some of DC's finest."
-While stating disapproval among the costumes, he said Doctor Fate's "gold helmet contrasted by the dark blue of the costume looked fantastic in HD."
-He also called the episode "a great achievement" and said it is "fun to watch for both long time DC Comics fans and Smallville fans."
+In concluding the review, he wrote that he enjoyed slight nods to the comics and thought the episode could have been told in one hour.
+Reviewer Chris Carabott praised "Absolute Justice", saying that it brings various members of the Justice Society of America to life on the small screen and it does it brilliantly.
+He applauded writer Geoff Johns, saying he "outdoes himself with a story that pays homage to the early days of some of DC's finest".
+While stating disapproval among the costumes, he said Doctor Fate's "gold helmet contrasted by the dark blue of the costume looked fantastic in HD".
+He also called the episode "a great achievement" and said it is "fun to watch for both long time DC Comics fans and Smallville fans".